 Description: This is a course aimed at students who wish to explore career opportunities in trades and technology.
-Students will explore modules consisting of: basic electrical and home maintenance, manufacturing, small gas engines, excavator simulation and occupational health and safety.
+Students will explore basic electrical and home maintenance, manufacturing, small gas engines, excavator simulation and occupational health and safety.
 There is limited enrollment and students will complete an application and an interview.
-NOTE: This will be offered in conjunction with Mill & Cabinet Grade 120.
+NOTE: Only offered in conjunction with Mill & Cabinet 120.